goFrendiAsgard/zaruba/docs/tasks/zrbCopyToKubePod.md

 Description:

-    Run command in a kubernetes pod.
+    Generate scripts and copy them to kubernetes pod.
     Common configs:
       podLabel         : Label of the pod.
       podName          : Name of the pod.
-      podShell       : Shell to run script, default to sh. remoteCommand  : Command to be executed.
+      podShell         : Shell to run script, default to sh. templateLocation : Template script location (source).
-      script         : Script to be executed (Can be multi line).
+      remoteScript     : Remote script location (destination).